Alzheimer’s and Pet-Assisted Therapy: Animal Companionship for Patients

 Furthermore, research suggests that animal-assisted therapy can also have physiological benefits for Alzheimer’s patients.

-Interacting with animals has been shown to lower blood pressure and heart rate, decrease stress such as cortisol, and improve immune system function.
+Interacting with animals has been shown to lower blood pressure and heart rate, decrease stress hormones such as , and improve immune system function.

 These physical changes contribute to a more relaxed state and improved overall health.